14 Days • Delhi, Kathmandu, Varanasi, Khajuraho, Agra, Jaipur, Udaipur, Mumbai

 Day 10 - Amber Fort Excursion & Jaipur Sightseeing

-Visit the mountain fortress of Amber where you have a choice of ascending the fort, riding royally atop elegantly draped and painted elephants or by jeep.
-Amber is a superb example of Rajput architecture with its complex of palaces, temples and ornate apartments.
+Ascend this mountain fort and take in the Rajput architecture demonstrated with its complex of palaces, temples, and ornate apartments.
 Later, enjoy a tour of Jaipur City, visiting Hawa Mahal, City Palace and the ancient observatory.
 (B)

 Day 11 - Jaipur / Udaipur